 Aeterna was a difficult case to discover since it has just four peaks.
 Finally, I identified an image inside Israel Perkins Warren’s book very similar where the peaks are like arrows going to the center.

 After this, I see the form inside the arrow and I discover an hourglass, an object that has a relationship with the magical element Aeterna use.
-I imagine that, to reinforce the concept, the idea of the four peaks are more like two hourglasses crossed.
+I imagine that, to reinforce the concept, the idea of the four peaks is more like two hourglasses crossed.

 Julienne has the particularity of having as dominating element the one that is the principal of the game: the ice.
 That’s why her symbol comes from pure snowflakes.
 Searching, I found the two that are the possible generators of this symbol.